Quantyca/content-dataengineering-monday/README.md

 # Data Engineering Monday
-TODO

-Have something to add? suggest it in a PR! ;)
+The following is a list of articles/blog posts/videos/podcast that we think are really important for data engineering practice.
+We have posted them each Monday for elevent weeks on [our linkedin page](https://www.linkedin.com/company/813697) with the hashtag #dataEngineeringMonday.
+What do you think?
+We have missed something important?
+Please suggest it in a PR! ;)

 # 01 - DATA ENGINEER
 Let's start this series with two great posts by  **Maxime Beauchemin**.